Psalms For Life

 because you’ve dealt so graciously with me.

 David likely writes from the cave he hid in after escaping from Gath.
-Having found himself on King Saul’s hit list, he did what most political refugees do: he fled to his enemy’s enemy.
+Having found himself on King Saul’s hit list, he fled to his enemy’s enemy, as political refugees often do.
 But seeking protection from the Philistine king nearly cost David his life, showing him that his own ingenuity could never solve his problems.

-Now, stalked by powerful men bent on catching and killing him, David has no one able or willing to help him and nowhere to turn.
+Here, imprisoned in the cave, stalked by powerful men bent on catching and killing him, David has no one willing to help him and nowhere to turn.
 Just thinking about it makes him feel faint.
 But he knows that God knows where he is, how he got there, and what comes next.
 While desperately pleading for help, David realizes that YHWH, earth’s creator-sustainer, is his only refuge—all he’s got in the world.
-So he urges God to set him free.
+So he begs God to set him free.

 Significantly, David envisions himself restored to the community of God-seekers, praising God for his rescue.
 That is, he foresees the joy of deliverance while he’s still in the cave.
 This reminds me of Jesus’ assurance of his resurrection’s joy even as his enemies plot his death.
-In his call that we take up our cross and follow him, Jesus invites us simultaneously to face opposition and trouble and to live by the unseen power of his resurrection, his strength complementing all of our weakness.
+In calling us to take up our cross and follow him, Jesus invites us simultaneously to face opposition and trouble and to live by the unseen power of his resurrection, his strength complementing all of our weakness.

 Abandoned by all your friends, Jesus, you went to the cross for me and for everyone too weak to help themselves.
 Help me believe you’re at work in my situation even when I can’t see it.
 Help me trust you to guide me and believe the power of your resurrection can make me triumph.
 Amen.